-- Bifrost and Valhall architecture uses r38p0 - Midgard architecture uses r23p0
+- Bifrost and Valhall architecture GPUs use r39p0 - Midgard architecture GPUs use r23p0

 2.3 Binary generation support

 Arm[®] Mali[TM] Offline Compiler no longer provides the ability to generate binaries for graphics shaders or compute kernels.

 Compile and link entire shader programs using the production driver on the target device, and then retrieve the binary using API calls such as glGetProgramBinary().
 These whole-program binaries are often more efficient than the single shader stage binaries produced by legacy Mali Offline Compiler releases, as extra program-level optimizations can be applied.